darmar-lt/qcontainers/INSTALL.md

 3) Run `make` in the build directory in the terminal (cmd on Windows) to compile the source code.
 In case of Windows (not for MinGW), CMake will generate Visual Studio project.
 Open Visual Studio and compile the project.
-In case of success, the directory 'lib' will be created which contains the static library 'libqcontainers.a' or 'libqcontainers.lib'.
+In case of success, the directory 'lib' (<qcontainers_dir>/lib) will be created which contains the static library 'libqcontainers.a' or 'libqcontainers.lib'.

 ## Use of the library in a Fortran project

 Copy files from directory 'qcontainers_f' somewhere into your project.
 These files should be compiled together with your other Fortran files.
+The files in 'qcontainers_f' should be preprocessed.
+Thefore, add required compiler option e.g. -cpp for the Gfortran.
 Point your project to the compiled static library 'libqcontainers.a' during the linking step.

 ## Tests

-The qContainers library comes with rother extensive test-cases contained in 'tests' directory.
+The qContainers library comes with rather extensive test-cases contained in 'tests' directory.
 Files 'test_*.f90' can also be used for learning how to use the containers.
 The tests can be build using Code::Blocks IDE project file 'qcontainers.cbp'.
 The project 'qcontainers_CBbuild.cbp' can be used to compile